crowding/ansible-role-audio/notes.md

 This time I'll be using Ansible to make this setup reproducible.

-I have Windows, Mac and Linux devices on my home network, wo the solution should.
+I have Windows, Mac and Linux devices on my home network, so the solution should have connectivity to all.
 Here's a short list of network sound protocols:

 * Airplay is native on Mac and iOS devices
-* PulseAudio is standard on Linux
+* PulseAudio is standard on Linux aimed at general desktop usage
-* JACK, another Linux option aimed at more technically exacting setups
+* JACK, another Linux option more aimed at music production setups
 * Miracast?
 DLNA?
 What does Android use for network audio?
 * Bluetooth